 Your garden room may also need a plumbing system, should you be intending for the space to have multifunctional and diverse features, such as an integrated shower or a kitchenette.
 You’ll need two pipes for your garden room; one for bringing fresh water into the room and one for removing the waste water created.
 Be aware that any pipework has to be buried at 750mm underground, under floorboards or via a small trend that’s dug into your garden.

 You may also need to invest in a pump station for waste water removal.
-Again, you’ll need to avail yourself of the nearest plumbing service for this one; it’s not something you should attempt to DIY.
+Again, you’ll need to avail yourself of a registered professional for this one; it’s not something you should attempt to DIY.

 Heating Source & Insulation